 - Wish them the best

-Click below to download our free job rejection letter email template.
+Click below to download our free job rejection letter recruitment email example.

 Effective recruitment management includes giving candidates a pleasant application experience.
 This means having a streamlined and structured process, including your email correspondence with them.
-Given that, when drafting your mail, remember to be direct, brief, and clear.
+Given that, when drafting your mail, remember to be direct, brief, and clear with your message.

 Using recruiting email templates eases your burden as a recruiter.
-Although we’ve provided the most important details to our template, don’t be afraid to add elements that will establish your employer brand to make your emails stand out from the rest.
+Although we’ve provided the essential details to our template, don’t be afraid to add elements that will establish your employer brand to make your emails stand out from the rest.